carlgogo/exoimaging_challenge/pages/datasets.md

-A list of datasets is being compiled for the purpose of this challenge.
-We aim to collect 3 to 5 datasets from a few different instruments: SPHERE, GPI, NIRC2, SCEXAO, and LMIRCam.
-This is to ensure the challenge library contains a diverse set of datasets coming from instruments with different characteristics: slow/high speed cameras, broadband/filtered sequences, small/large total rotation, coronagraph type, etc.
+A group of datasets has being compiled for the purpose of this challenge.
+The datasets come from a few different instruments: SPHERE (both IRDIS and IFS), GPI, NIRC2 and LMIRCam.
+This is to ensure the challenge library contains a diverse set of datasets coming from instruments with different characteristics: slow/high speed cameras, broadband/filtered sequences, small/large total rotation, presence of a coronagraph, etc.

-In order to reduce the need of domain knowledge (e.g. the expertize related to a specific instrument), the datasets will be calibrated/pre-processed using the standard pipelines of each instrument.
+In order to reduce the need of domain knowledge (e.g. the expertize related to high-contrast imaing or to a specific instrument), the datasets were calibrated/pre-processed using the standard pipelines of each instrument.
+Then we applied a few pre-processing procedures on each cube to make sure that the library is homogeneous.
 The characteristics of each dataset and the pre-processing procedures applied to them are recorded on a public [spreadsheet](pages/datasets_table) ([direct link to the table](https://docs.google.com/spreadsheets/d/1Zx7tTGNBMhCXpAa5KIoufdvMrxtjfA3q2gX03APMkaM/edit?usp=sharing)).

 | ![data](https://raw.githubusercontent.com/carlgogo/exoimaging_challenge/master/assets/images/challenge_fig2.001.png){:width="700px"} |
 |---|
 | Figure 2. *Schematic representation of the high-contrast imaging data processing pipeline, for the case of a LBTI/LMIRCam HR8799 data cube.
 Notice how from a single data cube we obtain one view of the star's vicinity and an associated detection map where we could detect potential point-like sources (and hopefully bound companions)*.  |

 For the sub-challenge on ADI post-processing, each dataset will be composed of:
- * a calibrated cube (sequence of images or 3D cube),
+ * instrument_cube_id.fits (3d array),
- * a vector of parallactic angles,
+ * instrument_pa_id.fits (1d array, vector of parallactic angles),
- * the pixel scale value,
+ * instrument_pxscale_id.fits (float value, the pixel scale value in arc/px),
- * the associated PSF template,
+ * instrument_psf_id.fits (2d array, the associated PSF template),

- * complete description of the calibration procedure and a link to the software used (instrument dedicated pipeline).
+where id is a positive integer and instrument is one of the following: "nirc2", "lmircam", "gpi", "sphere_irdis", "sphere_ifs".
 For the second sub-challenge, on spectrally dispersed data, a 4D cube will be provided instead and a vector of wavelengths will be attached.

+Optionally, in the case of spectrally dispersed data, we will have an additional file: instrument_wvs_id.fits (1d array)

 The datasets will be cropped to focus on the innermost 20 lambda/D. To be able to measure the detection capability of different algorithms, we will inject from *none to five point-sources* in each dataset (standard injection process without accounting for smearing or variable photometry).
 For spectrally dispersed data we will use three template spectra when injecting the fake companions.